Muzza1103/Project-Optimizing-Installation-Cost-of-Charging-Stations-in-an-Agglomeration-Community/README.md

     or
     * just double click on "run_windows.bat"
         then
-    *give the absolute path to your javafx SDK. for example: "C:\path\to\javafx-sdk\lib"
+    *give the path to your javafx SDK. for example: "C:\path\to\javafx-sdk\lib"

 **notice that you can use just the name of the file (without putting it's path first) if you place it at the same level of src and bin folders.
-**for testing purposes, you can use the "ville.txt" already present in the project to try our project
+**for testing purposes, you can use the "ville.txt" already present in the project to try with a predefined CA and solution

 *feel free to try the different options of your program and enjoy !